firepear/homefarm/README.md

 Before installing a new compute node, login to the control node and run `'cd ~/homefarm && ./bin/serve'`.
 This will start a Python webserver to make available the `compute-setup` script and data needed by that script.
+When done with installs, terminate the server with `Ctrl-C`.

 1. Download [Alpine Linux Standard](https://alpinelinux.org/downloads/) and install it.
     * The Alpine installer will handle WiFi properly on install, but will not enable `wpa_supplicant` for subsequent boots, so before rebooting run `'rc-update add wpa_supplicant boot'`.
-1. Fetch the compute node setup script from your control node
+1. Fetch the compute node setup script from your control node by running `wget [CONTROL_NODE_IP]:8000/compute-setup`